 All of this increases familiarity within teams, breaks down the communication gaps that can sometimes appear when people are operating in different locations, and encourage greater collaboration within an environment where people feel they can freely express themselves.

 Maintaining the culture of the organisation shouldn’t just sit with the leader.
-As the business grows so do the range of new roles that are created, such as the COO.
-The burden of responsibility must rest on the shoulders of mid- and lower- tier managers, too.
-It is they who interact with employees on a day to day basis and it could be said that they have the greatest opportunity to ensure that the values and beliefs that constitute the organisation’s culture are put into practice every day.
+As the business grows, so does the range of new roles that are created, such as the COO.
+The burden of responsibility must rest on the shoulders of mid- and lower-tier managers, too.
+It is they who interact with employees on a day-to-day basis and it could be said that they have the greatest opportunity to ensure that the values and beliefs that constitute the organisation’s culture are put into practice every day.

 Read our other Software Engineering blogs here.